-This title originated in the 17th Century, is reserved for married or widowed women.
-It used to be common to include their husband’s first and last name instead of their own after Mrs when addressing a married woman, however, this practice is less frequent nowadays.
+If a woman is already wearing her wedding ring it is common to refer to her as 'Mrs'.
+This title originated in the 17th Century, is fully reserved for married or widowed women.
+It used to be common to include their husband’s first and last name instead of their own after 'Mrs' when addressing a married woman, however, this practice is less frequent nowadays.
 An example of this practice would be: “To Mrs Robert McAllister”

 If you were addressing several married women, the plural would be ‘Mmes’ and ‘Mesdames’.